Sunday, September 30, 2018

 Seeing as my last few posts have been very mental-health orientated, I thought I would upload a few travel posts over the next few weeks, just because I know some people really love reading travel blogs (myself included) and I want something on my blog for everyone!

-At the beginning of this month, myself, Peter and his family went to Dennington in Suffolk for a week.
+At the beginning of this month, we went to Dennington in Suffolk for a week.
 It was a gorgeous few days filled with seaside strolls and countryside walks.
 An unexpected upside to the trip was that the lovely cottage we were staying in was located in an area which had no signal and very poor WiFi, meaning I spent most of the week off my phone which was surprisingly very refreshing!
 Being away from London and in the country was such a relaxing end to the summer.
 It was also a fabulous way to celebrate getting my new job, to teach English in China next year, (which I coincidentally found out the day before we left to go to Suffolk).

 Thursday, September 13, 2018